polkadot-fellows/RFCs/text/0100-xcm-multi-type-asset-transfer.md

 Bridge asset transfers greatly benefit from this change by allowing building XCM programs to transfer multiple assets across multiple hops in a single pseudo-atomic action.
 For example, allows single XCM program execution to transfer multiple assets from `ParaK` on Kusama, through Kusama Asset Hub, over the bridge through Polkadot Asset Hub with final destination `ParaP` on Polkadot.

 With current XCM, we are limited to doing multiple independent transfers for each individual hop in order to move both "interesting" assets, but also "supporting" assets (used to pay fees).

-**Note:** Transferring assets that require different paths (chains along the way) is _not supported within same XCM_ because of the async nature of cross chain messages.
-This new instruction, however, enables initiating transfers for multiple assets that take the same path even if they require different transfer types along that path.

 ## Stakeholders